lethenju/spotify_rust/README.md

 # Spotify Rust

-Spotify_rust can control your Spotify playback without having to use your mouse.
+`spotify_rust` can control your Spotify playback without having to use your mouse.

-spotify-rust is made of two elements :
+`spotify_rust` is made of two elements :

-- An API for Spotify, controlling playback, searching for tracks, albums or playlists, and much more
+- An API for Spotify, controlling playback, searching for tracks, albums or playlists, and much more.
 - A client in text user interface, directly in your terminal, to browse your spotify Library and play tracks.

 ## Getting Started

-Just clone the repository and `cargo run` !
+Just clone the repository and `cargo run`!

 Keep in mind before using this that we are in a very early stage, and drastic changes can occur anytime.
-It is not recommanded to use the API until the beta stage.
+It is not recommended to use the API until the beta stage.

 ### Prerequisites